 - Quarter and remove seed pulp from tomatoes with a sharp knife.
 Press pulp and tomato water through a strainer and reserve.
 Discard remaining seeds and pulp.
 Season both sides of the catfish fillets with salt and pepper.

 - Line the inside of the stockpot with tinfoil.
 Add the wood chips and cover loosely with another layer of foil.
 Put the opened steamer basket on top this.
 Arrange the tomatoes, bell pepper slices on one side of the basket, the catfish on the other side.
 Top the pot with the lid and cover the edges with more foil.
 Put stockpot on the back burner of your stove top and turn the heat to high.
 Turn the exhaust fan on the ventilation hood on high.
 After five minutes if you have a gas stove, or eight if you have an electric, turn the heat down to medium and set a timer for 45 minutes.

-- Heat the olive oil in the other pot on the front burner diagonal from the smoker pot.
+- Heat the olive oil in the other pot on the front burner diagonal from the smoker.
 Add the onion and cook until translucent.
-Stir in the garlic, and then the carrot and celery.
+Stir in the garlic, then the carrot and celery.
 Cook until softened.

 - Open the smoker pot to check on the fish.
-If it flakes easily turn off the heat and transfer the fish to a cutting board and flake completely with a fork.
+If it flakes, turn off the heat and transfer the fish to a cutting board and flake completely with a fork.
 Stir fish into the soup pot.
-Transfer the tomatoes and peppers to a blender and puree until smooth, stir this mix into the soup pot.
+Transfer the tomatoes and peppers to a blender and puree until smooth, stir this mixture into the soup pot.

 - Stir in more salt to taste, Garnish with diced cucumber and fresh ground pepper before serving.

 Chill soup 2-3 hours in the refrigerator if you wish to serve gazpacho-style.
 Also, you can also substitute the 4 cups of broth with a 12 oz beer of your choice and 2.5 cups of broth for a soup worth of Captain Rumsey!